 - Vermonters without access to employer-sponsored insurance may qualify for a subsidy to help cover the cost of the premium.
 To apply for a health plan or to view your health plan options, visit Vermont Health Connect.

 - Health Insurance: Why It’s Important and What You Need to Know is a useful guide published by Vermont Health Connect.
 It can help you learn how insurance works and understand insurance terms.

 - The Affordable Care Act requires that all plans cover 10 Essential Health Benefits.
 When choosing a plan outside of Vermont Health Connect you will want to be sure it provides this coverage.

-- From Coverage to Care is a Vermont Health Connect guide to help you understand your health plan and how to get the most from it.
+- The Vermont Health Connect Help Center can help you understand your health plan and how to get the most from it.